johnny353535/yoi/docs/_pages/components/modal.md

 | path  | valid path to modal page as *string*, eg. `pages/modal_test.html` | Any element can be linked to a modal.
 If it's not a link or a link with a href that does not link to a modal, the modal path may be overridden by this option. |
 | cache | *boolean* true/false | If set to true, the referenced modal will preload in the background. |

-## Modals to External Pages
+## Modals from External Sites

-<p class="hint hint--negative"><b>Modals Must Not Load External Pages</b> The modals are not designed to reference external pages.
-Apart from the fact that <em>http:</em> breaks the option-notation, it is not desired to load external pages (and possibly injected scripts) we have no control over into our environment.</p>
+<p class="hint hint--negative"><b>Modals Must Not Load Pages from external sites</b> The modals are not designed to reference external pages.
+It is not a good idea to load recources pages (and possibly injected scripts) you might not have no control over.</p>

 ## Errors / Fallback

-If you reference a modal page that is either ill-formatted, isn’t a modal page or simply does not exist, the modal won’t be shown.
+If you reference a modal page that is either ill-formatted, isn’t a modal page or simply does not exist, the modal won’t show.
 Instead, if the trigger element is a link, it will fall back to it’s default behaviour (open the location provided via `href`-attribute, even if the page does not exist).
 If the trigger element is not a link (modal path via `yoi`-attribute), nothing will happen on click.